Citation, DOI & article data

 Many authors prefer the term "annular fissure" over "annular tear", as the latter seems to imply acute injury 1,2.
 In the setting of severe trauma with disruption of the disc, the term "disc rupture" should be used.
 The term "annular gap" (referring to a relatively wide annular fissure) is non-standard 2.

 Most are asymptomatic, however, some are painful.
-The defect allows an ingrowth of nerve endings and granulation tissue.
+The defect allows ingrowth of nerve endings and granulation tissue.
 Fissures near the dorsal root ganglion are especially likely to be painful.

-Although very common, only a minority are identified on MRI and are characterized by a region of high T2 signal (high intensity zone) in the otherwise low signal annulus.
+Annular fissures are characterized by a region of high T2 signal (high intensity zone) in the otherwise low signal annulus 3.